Delightful Adventures

 If you find that it’s not sweet enough, adjust with more maple syrup.
 Full details are below in the recipe.
 I don’t like overly sweet desserts, so the 3 tablespoons is enough for me, but you may prefer to add a little bit more, and that’s totally fine!

-An close up shot of a slice of vegan chocolate pumpkin pie on a plate with the whole pie, minus one slice, behind to the right and fresh pumpkins behind to the left.
+A close up shot of a slice of vegan chocolate pumpkin pie on a plate.

 And you may be wondering: